robinpunn/blockchain-education/ethernaut/01-fallback/README.md

-#### You will beat this level if
+## Fallback
-1. you claim ownership of the contract
+1. Claim ownership of the contract
-2. you reduce its balance to 0
+2. Reduce its balance to 0

 ##### Things that might help
-- How to send ether when interacting with an ABI
+How to send ether when interacting with an ABI
-- How to send ether outside of the ABI
+How to send ether outside of the ABI
-- Converting to and from wei/ether units (see help() command)
+Converting to and from wei/ether units (see help() command) Fallback methods
-- Fallback methods

 #### Understanding the contract
 1. State variables